killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 ### DVI

 A lot of the displays I use are older Cinema Displays that have DVI-D cables.
 But that's okay, single-link DVI-D is supported when using HDMI over USB-C (according to [Wikipedia][usb-c-alternate-modes]).
-And [apparently][dvi-specs] single-link is all we need: It supports 1920 × 1200 @ 60 Hz (or "WUXGA" if you want to sound crazy).
+And [apparently][dvi-specs] single-link is all we need: It supports 1920×1200 @ 60 Hz (or "WUXGA" if you want to sound crazy).

+**Oh!** This is _not_ 1080p, this is a bit more: It's 120px higher, as the display's aspect ratio is 16:10 instead of 16:9.
+So, if there are adapters from HDMI to single-link DVI-D, does that mean HDMI 1.4b can also transfer 1920×1200 at full 60 Hz?
+I _really_ hope so!
+Otherwise I will either be dragging

+1. that USB-C-to-DisplayPort adapter as well as an DisplayPort-to-DVI adapter,
+2. or a USB-C-to-DVI adapter

+with me _everywhere_!
+Why am I even considering the first option?
+Because USB-C-to-DVI adapter are new and there are a ton of reviews that say only 30 Hz are supported for everything above 720p.
+DVI seems to as much of a conspiracy as HDMI.

 [dvi-specs]: https://en.wikipedia.org/w/index.php?title=Digital_Visual_Interface&oldid=755496857#Digital